tbhb/typing-graph/DEVELOPMENT.md

 - py-spy - Profiling
 - ruff - Linting and formatting
 - basedpyright - Type checking
-- codespell, yamllint - Additional linting
+- codespell, yamllint - More linting

 ## Troubleshooting

 ### Common issues

 **Import errors:**
-Run `just install` to ensure all dependencies are installed.
+Run `just install` to ensure the project has all dependencies.

 **Test failures:**
 Run `just test -v` for verbose output to identify the failing test.